Develop a tool#

 SeqsLab supports tools that use one or more Docker runtime images, depending on the granularity.
 Atgenomix recommends setting the Docker runtime granularity at sub-workflow level for more balanced granularity.
 For example, you can have multiple WDL tasks in a sub-workflow to be run on a Docker runtime image, and one or more Docker runtime images that will be used in a main workflow.

 Please register your Docker runtime images in the container registries registered on SeqsLab platform, see SeqsLab Container Registry for more information.
-By utilizing SeqsLab CLI command seqslab scr get, you can get login_host, ‘username’, and ‘password’ for the container registry, and accordingly push the built image to the registered container registry.

 3. Choose an execution engine.#